dfrencham/dfrencham.github.io/_drafts/2015-07-30-macbookpro-review.md

 ## The 2 month update ##

 I neglected to post this review for 2 months.
 Mostly because I thought the last thing the internet needs is another person gushing about Apple Hardware.
-On the upside, I can now give an update of how the MBP has performed in 2 months.
+On the upside, I can now give an update of how the MBP has performed after 2 months.

 The issues I've encountered are: